Early Career Professionals Program

 - Wanting to soak in every last bit of training and supervision during your Associate experience

-Please send your resume/CV, a cover letter, and two letters of recommendation (including at least one from a clinical supervisor).
-Please direct all application materials and/or questions to firstname.lastname@example.org.
+Please send your resume/CV, a cover letter, and two letters of recommendation (including at least one from a clinical supervisor and the other from another supervisor, professor, or someone who can evaluate your clinical work).
+Please direct all application materials and/or questions to email@example.com. ***Please know that we are not currently hiring.
+Check back in Summer 2023 for a September start date as we anticipate bringing on one Associate at that time.***

 If you are looking to work as an LPC-Associate in our Early Career Professionals program, please contact us at at firstname.lastname@example.org or call us at 469-608-1187.